 Causes: Genetic mutations passed down from both parents.

-Treatment: These may include recurrent blood transfusions, iron chelation therapy, and in extreme situations, bone marrow transplant.Cleveland clinic
+Treatment: These may include recurrent blood transfusions, iron chelation therapy, and, in extreme situations, bone marrow transplant.

 Causes and Risk Factors

-There are many causes of anemia, including:
+There are many causes of anaemia, including:

 Nutritional deficiencies: If there is a deficiency of iron, vitamin B12, or folate.